vClausingLage/eezy/README.md

 e.g.: `EDHK 100850Z 08012KT 9999 -SN OVC015 01/M02 Q0992 `

 The API can convert Raw Metar String input to an output in JSON format.
-Additionally it provides some default layout suggestions for simplyfied further use in an app.
+Additionally it provides some default layout suggestions for simplyfied further use in an app -- if desired.

 ## To Do